01-edu/public/subjects/iterators/README.md

 Repeat the process indefinitely.
 The conjecture states that no matter which number you start with, you will always reach 1 eventually.

-But sometimes the number grow significantly before it reaches 1.
-This can lead to an integer overflow and makes the algorithm unsolvable within the range of a number in u64.
-You will not have to worry about that in this exercise.

 Given a number `n`, return the number of steps required to reach 1.

 Examples: